What is data?

 Have scalability and performance at the Platform Level.

-Options to have application modernization and Database modernization.
+Options include application modernization and database modernization.

 The minimum overhead of managing and maintaining the services.